 The holiday season generally means two things: many more people travelling Ontario’s roadways, and, worsening road conditions.
-Canadian roadways at this time of year can cycle between dry, wet, slushy, and snow covered all within a single day and in any order.
-With all of the various holidays that occur in December, Ontarians will be traveling to visit friends and family as well as attend various events for social, entertainment, or religious reasons.
+Canadian roadways at this time of year can cycle between dry, wet, slushy, and snow-covered all within a single day and in any order.
+With all of the various holidays that occur in December, Ontarians will be travelling to visit friends and family as well as attend various events for social, entertainment, or religious reasons.

 The equation of more vehicles plus variably bad road conditions equals more collisions!
 This can result in vehicle damage or loss, injury or death, as well as being charged by the police whether or not you feel you were at fault.
 These factors can also result in further future problems such as increased insurance rates or civil lawsuits.
 This is certainly not the festive celebrations of the holiday season that most people want to experience at this time of year.

 This holiday season: drive carefully to keep yourself and your loved ones safe.
 However, if you do end up in a collision, protect yourself and your legal interests.
 Let’s take a look at some of the most common charges that can be issued.

 If you are involved in a collision you can find yourself facing some or all of the following consequences: